web3/web3.js/docs/docs/guides/web3_plugin_guide/plugin_users.md

 ## Registering the Plugin

-The `.registerPlugin` method is what we're going to be using to add a plugin to an instance of a class sourced from web3.js' modules (i.e. `Web3` or `Web3Eth`).
+The `.registerPlugin` method is what you're going to be using to add a plugin to an instance of a class sourced from web3.js' modules (i.e. `Web3` or `Web3Eth`).
 This method only exists on classes that extend `Web3Context`, so it may not be available on every class you import from a Web3.js package.

 The following is an example of registering the plugin `SimplePlugin` onto an instance of `Web3`: